StudioJava/jekyll-site/index.md

 description: Welcome to my portfolio home page, where I can share all my projects, along with a bit of blogging within my path in the front-end web development career.
 permalink: /
 layout: splash
+excerpt: "A detail journal of my path as a Front-end Web Developer."

 header:
     overlay_image: /assets/images/web_development.jpg
     overlay_filter: rgba(255, 0, 0, 0.3)